justlark/lark.gay/content/now.md

 > where you pore over documents and collect evidence to uncover the truth about
 > corporate corruption in a small town.

-I'm starting work on a new project with a friend: building an app for con organizers to create and publish con schedules.
-We have ambitious ideas for the project, but the core of it will be a service that turns a spreadsheet into a website that lets attendees view the con schedule.
-Attendees will be able to search, sort, filter, and maybe even build themselves a personal itinerary.
-We see a lot of cons try to homebrew a solution to this problem, and we want to make it easier on organizers and a better experience for attendees.
-We have no plans to monetize it; we just think it would be cool if people used it.
+I've been fairly quiet the past few months because I've been busy working on a new project: building an app for con organizers to create and publish con schedules.
+I see a lot of cons try to homebrew a solution to this problem, and I want to make it easier on organizers and a better experience for attendees.
+I have no plans to monetize it; I just think it would be cool if people used it.